cop5611-S24/Anamoly-Detection-on-PFS/README.md

 # Anamoly-Detection-on-PFS

-SentiLog, is a pioneering approach in high-performance computing, specifically targeting parallel file systems (PFSes).
-Applies deep learning techniques to analyze developers' emotional context in logging statements for efficient anomaly detection.
-By overcoming unique challenges in PFS log analysis, SentiLog establishes itself as a novel and effective solution in the evolving landscape of high-performance computing.
-In this project, we successfully implemented the BiLSTM model using Keras as mentioned in the paper[^1] also implemented another model using the Transformers
+SentiLog represents an innovative strategy within high-performance computing, particularly focusing on parallel file systems (PFSes).
+It utilizes deep learning methods to examine the emotional context of developers' logging statements, aiming for efficient anomaly detection.
+By addressing specific hurdles in PFS log analysis, SentiLog emerges as a fresh and potent solution in the dynamic domain of high-performance computing.
+In our project, we effectively deployed the BiLSTM model via Keras, as outlined in the referenced paper.
+Additionally, we implemented another model employing Transformers, which exhibited slightly superior performance.

 ## Getting Started